Bira/octopus-carnival/_drafts/wir-tnv-dythans-legion.md

 Building** has a list of effects as long as my arm:

 - The tower can occupy other creature's spaces, and other creatures can end their movement in its spaces.
-That's rules-talk for "it can fit people inside".
+That's rules-talk for "it can fit people inside itself".
 When it moves, creatures inside move along with it as if it was a vehicle.

 - The tower is 30 feet tall and has two internal 15-foot tall levels.
 The